-I wrote a sermon on this passage a few years ago from the vantage point of the ninety-nine—The Ninety-nine, Including Fred, I envied the one lost lamb.
+I wrote a sermon on the following passage, from the vantage point of the ninety-nine—The Ninety-nine, Including Fred, but I envied the one lost lamb:

 “Now all the tax collectors and sinners were coming to hear him.
 But the Pharisees and the experts in the law were complaining, “This man welcomes sinners and eats with them.”
 So Jesus told them this parable: “Which one of you, if he has a hundred sheep and loses one of them, would not leave the ninety-nine in the open pasture and go look for the one that is lost until he finds it?
 Then when he has found it, he places it on his shoulders, rejoicing.
 Returning home, he calls together his friends and neighbors, telling them, ‘Rejoice with me, because I have found my sheep that was lost.’
 I tell you, in the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need to repent” (Luke 15:1-7).

-Some might ask me, “You want to become lost again, so you can be found, and get the attention of God the Shepherd?!”
-Not really, as that would mean I would be in a pretty dark place.
-However, admittedly, I, and all other children of God, have at one time been that lost lamb.
-At that time, we decided to repent and receive God’s gifts of grace, forgiveness, and salvation.
+Some might wonder, “So, you want to become lost again?!”
+No, not really.
+However, I, like all children of God, have at one time been that lost lamb.
+We decided, then, to repent and receive God’s gifts of grace, forgiveness, and salvation.